Barnac1ed/InsultMachine/README.md

 # InsultMachine
 The official repo of my npm package that generates insults.

 `npm i insultmachine`
 ## Usage
 First, require the package. `const Machine = require('InsultMachine');` or `import Machine from 'InsultMachine';` if you're in a module.

 Then you can use randomly generated insults and compliments.
-Here are a few examples:
+## Examples

 ```
 console.log(Machine.InsultMachine());
 // -> You're so fat that when you farted you started global warming.